Frequently Asked Questions

 - Personal Alert AssistanceSA (PAASA)

-More information can be found here.
-Or contact our Sales team on 1800 685 329 for assistance.
+More information on funding options can be found here, or contact our Sales team on 1800 685 329 for assistance.

 How is the alarm system installed?